-Leeds City Centre Package change request

-Growth Deal Priority 4 - Transport Infrastructure

-This is a transformational programme in Leeds City Centre to creating a world class gateway for the city.
+commercial and National Railway Museum masterplans.
+Leeds City Centre Package change request Local Growth Fund Priority 4 - Transport Infrastructure This is a transformational programme in Leeds City Centre to creating a world class gateway for the city.
 It will facilitate the expansion of the city centre, the regeneration of South Bank and supports Leeds in becoming High Speed 2 (HS2) and Northern Powerhouse Rail ready.
-The works required will involve closing City Square to general traffic, improvements to Armley Gyratory, highways reconfiguration on Leeds Southbank and junction works to the M621

-The strategic case includes a high level value for money assessment which indicates that the project will offer good value for money.
-Further work is needed on business the case.
+The works required will involve closing City Square to general traffic, improvements to Armley Gyratory, highways reconfiguration on Leeds Southbank and junction works to the M621 The strategic case includes a high level value for money assessment which indicates that the project will offer good value for money.
+Further work is needed on the business case.
 Approval of a change request to the scheme for an increase to the Combined Authority total funding contribution to the project from £36.5 million to £79.6 million to incorporate the secured Local Public Transport Investment Programme funding and over-programming against the West Yorkshire plus Transport Fund.

-Total value - £149.8 million

-Total value of Combined Authority funding - £79.6 million of which £30.3 million will be funded through overprogramming against the West Yorkshire plus Transport Fund

-Funding recommendation sought - £0
+Total value - £149.8 million Total value of Combined Authority funding - £79.6 million of which £30.3 million will be funded through over-programming against the West Yorkshire plus Transport Fund Funding recommendation sought - £0